Unrooted

 4-6PM Opening Reception

-Shatto Gallery is pleased to announce Unrooted, an exhibition featuring the work of five Italian artists: Jeff Iorillo, Carlo Marcucci, Luigia Martelloni, Claudio Santini, and Bryan Ricci.
+Shatto Gallery is pleased to announce Unrooted, an exhibition featuring the work of five Italian artists: Jeff Iorillo, Carlo Marcucci, Luigia Martelloni, Bryan Ricci, and Claudio Santini.
 This exhibition brings together five Italian artists, each based in Los Angeles but deeply connected to their Italian roots.
 Through a diverse range of materials, processes, and conceptual approaches, these artists explore the themes of displacement, transformation, and the intersections between different cultural worlds.

 Unrooted challenges conventional notions of belonging and identity by celebrating those who thrive in the richness of diverse experiences and cultures.
 In contrast to the negative connotations of being uprooted or displaced, this exhibition explores the idea of being rooted everywhere—embracing the concept of a global identity that transcends borders.